1

 太史公曰:吳王之王,由父省也。 能薄賦斂,使其眾,以擅山海利。 逆亂之萌,自其子興。 爭技發難,卒亡其本; 親越謀宗,竟以夷隕。 晁錯為國遠慮,禍反近身。 袁盎權說,初寵後辱。 故古者諸侯地不過百里,山海不以封。 「毋親夷狄,以疏其屬」,蓋謂吳邪? 「毋為權首,反受其咎」,豈盎、錯邪?

-Grand Scribe said: Wu king enfeoffed king, by father merit.
+The Grand Historian says: The King of Wu owed his kingship to his father's demotion.
 He was able to keep taxes light, command the loyalty of his people, and monopolize the profits of the mountains and the sea.
 The seeds of his rebellion first stirred with the death of his son.
-Quarreled skill provoked difficulty, finally lost his foundation; He entrusted himself to the Yue and plotted against the imperial house, only to perish at the hands of those very barbarians.
+A quarrel over a game brought calamity on him, and in the end he lost the foundation of his house; He entrusted himself to the Yue and plotted against the imperial house, only to perish at the hands of those very barbarians.
 Chao Cuo planned far ahead for the sake of the state, yet calamity fell upon his own person.
 Yuan Ang relied on persuasion and expedience, winning favor at first but meeting disgrace in the end.
 In ancient times, therefore, a feudal lord's territory did not exceed a hundred li, and mountains and seas were never granted as fiefs.
-"Do not be close Yi Di, to distance their branches", how speak Wu?
-"Do not be authority head, contrary receive their blame", how Ang, Cuo?
+"Do not draw close to the Yi and Di and thereby estrange your own kin"—surely this speaks of Wu?
+"Do not stand at the head of intrigue, lest its blame return upon you"—surely this speaks of Yuan Ang and Chao Cuo?